Edges In Coadded Images: Introduction

 where \vecm\ denotes multiplicative bias and \vecc\ a shear independent bias.
 Comparing Eqs. \ref{eq:biaslin} and \ref{eq:ebias} reveals that PSF errors can contribute to both \vecm\ and \vecc.

 This study examines a specific bias source arising from discontinuities in coadded images.
+Coaddition involves remapping overlapping images onto a common pixel grid and averaging to increase the signal-to-noise ratio.
+Coadding also has the benefit of reducing the computational cost to measure objects.
+The original images can be used for shear measurement \citep{GattiY3Shear2021}.
+However, scaling up to hundreds of images per object might be computationally prohibitive.

+Furthermore, the detection process itself is shear dependent \citep{mdet2020} and introduces a selection bias.
+The \mdet\ shear measurement method was developed to calibrate this bias.
+It works by repeating detection and object measurement on images that have been artificially sheared.
+But detection algorithms typically work on a single image, not on a set of images, for reasons of both simplicity and computational efficiency.
+Indeed the software used by the aforementioned surveys will, at least initially, use standard detection algorithms.
+Thus, from a practical standpoint, \mdet-like algorithms need to work on coadds.

-Coaddition involves remapping input images onto a common pixel grid and averaging.
-If an input image partially covers the coadd region, its edge traverses the coadd.
+However, if an input image partially covers the coadd region, its edge traverses the coadd.
 Variations in PSF among input images lead to discontinuities in the coadd PSF.
 A single continuous model cannot fully describe the PSF of such a coadd, resulting in biased PSF corrections.
-In particular, if the image of an object is crossed by an edge, no single PSF can be used used to correct measurements of the object's ellipticity.
+In particular, if the image of an object is crossed by an edge, no single PSF can be used to correct measurements of the object's ellipticity.

 The bias from discontinuities is negligible if the PSF variations between images are sufficiently small (see Equation \ref{eq:ebias}).
 Moreover, with an infinite number of input images, edges induce no bias provided that images on both sides of an edge sample the same distribution of image properties.
 Both sides necessarily represent fair samples.
 In contrast, small numbers of inputs with large PSF variations relative to galaxy sizes yield non-zero biases.